 - Persistent or worsening headache

-- Always supervise children who use a trampoline — trampoline enclosures can help prevent injuries from falls off trampolines.
+- Always supervise children who use a trampoline —enclosures can help prevent injuries from falls off trampolines.

 Lindsay Bass, BSN, RN, is the Pediatric Trauma Injury Prevention & Outreach Coordinator at Children’s Hospital at Erlanger.
 She is a Child Passenger Safety Technician and leads the Southeast Coalition for Safe Kids and Children’s Hospital at Erlanger Safe & Sound program.